-The next thing to do is to create the sand bag effect for the front of the shelter bank.
+The next thing to do is to create the sandbag effect for the front of the Shelter bank.

-The next thing to do is to stick a piece of paper with a corrugated Iron effect onto the back of the model front and then cut a small doorway as shown in the image below.
+Stick a piece of paper with a corrugated Iron effect onto the back of the model front and then cut a small doorway as shown in the image below.

 To do this take a plain piece of paper large enough to cover the front of the shelter and draw around the profile.
 Once you have done this you can draw your sandbag effect onto the piece of paper before you cut it out.

-Hint: To draw the sand bags, first draw a series of horizontal lines at equal spaces approximately the depth of the sandbag.
+Hint: To draw the sandbags, first draw a series of horizontal lines at equal spaces approximately the depth of the sandbag.
 Once you have done that you can draw each individual bag by adding a series of curved lines at intervals along the horizontal lines as shown below.

-With this done you are now ready to carefully snip the shape of the sandbags on each side of your template.
+Once thats done you're now ready to carefully snip the shape of the sandbags on each side of your template.
 When you have finished cutting out the shapes you are ready to paint it and bring it to life.
-First ad a base coat of a light yellow/brown.

 Secondly, start to draw on the shapes of the sandbags by drawing over your pencil lines with a brown coloured pencil or pen as shown.

-With this done you can now stick it to the sloping front of your Anderson Shelter
+Lastly, you can now stick it to the sloping front of your Anderson Shelter